Pogodin21/git-course/readme.md

-# Git and Github cource
+# Git and Github course

-Crach cource for Git
+Crach course for Git